 Did we want windows?
 Where would we put them?
 Which style of windows did we want?

-These were the questions we asked ourselves but was difficult to answer since we had never lived in a van before.
+These were the questions we asked ourselves, but they were difficult to answer since we had never lived in a van.

-We knew we absolutely wanted windows to enhance internal livability, but shied away from having full size windows due to privacy and insulation concerns.
-So in the end, we chose to install two small RV windows from Motion Windows.
+We knew we wanted windows to enhance internal livability but shied away from installing full-size windows due to privacy and insulation concerns.

 So we compromised and went with smaller windows.
 This way, we still get lots of natural light from the outdoors, but we can still keep our privacy and maintain better insulation in our van.
 We also like these smaller windows because they’re more discreet and don’t scream CAMPER VAN everywhere we drive.